axtloss/Linux-flatpak/README.md

 After that's done you'll just have to modify your bootloader to recognize the new kernel and initramfs

 # why
-Honestly, no idea, I was very bored and had nothing better to do.
+1) Honestly, no idea, I was very bored and had nothing better to do.
+2) I want to be able to only have some base stuff and flatpak installed through the system package manager, the rest as a flatpak.
+For example during the arch installation process I want to do `pacstrap flatpak base` and nothing else, then install everything else using flatpak.